zyh1234/custom-tetris/README.md

 Play the classic Tetris game **the way you like it!** Adjust the rules, *change* the sides!

+* Make sure you have a `README` file that includes a brief description of your game, what open source projects (if any) you used, and a screenshot.

 ## Instructions

-* Make sure you have a `README` file that includes a brief description of your game, what open source projects (if any) you used, and a screenshot.
+Configure the game by choosing an attacker (the one who picks pieces) and a defender (the one who positions pieces).
+The attacker is given a stash of pieces to pick from; once they are depleted, the stash completely refreshes.

+When playing human attacker, either click the pieces or hit number keys to pick them.

+When playing human defender, use four arrow keys to position, rotate and drop the current piece.

+## Technologies

+* Written in vanilla JS, no libraries used
+* Polyfill for *classList*
+* Uses CSS transforms and transitions
+* Uses Firebase as a networking backend

 ## DevLog